As interior home design heads towards a more open plan, spacious living environment, it’s no surprise to see a rise in traditional patio doors.

 While often thought of as being very traditional, French doors to the garden can actually make a great addition to contemporary homes.

 You’ll want to consider the direction in which your French Doors will open when planning the surrounding space.
 If you’ve placed a garden table immediately outside the door, then you’ll want to allow a little extra room to avoid collisions.
+For smaller gardens, it may be worth having your french doors open into your home, as opposed to your garden.

 You might tether your doors to the external wall using a small hook-and-chain, or you might prop them open using a rock or plant pot.